danqwas/Ravn-Challenge-V2-daniel/README.md

 $ docker compose up -d

 # build the database tables with prisma command
-$ npx prisma migrate dev --name init
+$ npx prisma migrate dev --name "name_of_your_migration"

 # if you need to reset the database
 $ npx prisma migrate reset

+# if you need to seed the database
+$ npx prisma db seed

+# if you need to generate types
+$ npx prisma generate

+# if you need to deploy the database
+$ npx prisma migrate deploy

 # development
 $ yarn run start